Unraveling cancer's secrets

 UC Davis Comprehensive Cancer Center's Molecular Oncology Program leads the way

-Wolf-Dietrich Heyer might never have extended his research vision much beyond the tiny yeast before UC Davis Comprehensive Cancer Center recruited Hsing-Jien Kung as an associate director to beef up the basic research effort.
+Wolf-Dietrich Heyer might never have extended his research vision much beyond the tiny yeast before UC Davis Comprehensive Cancer Center recruited Hsing-Jien Kung as an associate director to beef up the basic research effort, now retired.

 Today, Heyer’s work is the backbone of one of UC Davis Comprehensive Cancer Center’s six research programs, the Molecular Oncology Program, which includes a growing cadre of scientific stars working to unravel cancer’s molecular secrets to better diagnose and treat the disease.